antonino3g/dotFiles/README.md

-# dotFiles
+# dotFiles  :books:

-A set of shell scripts, .txt and any types files!
+A set of shell scripts and other files to query.